-- the foreign natural person was physically present in South Africa for a period exceeding 183 days in aggregate during the 12 month period preceding the date on which the royalty is paid - the service is effectively connected with a permanent establishment of that foreign person in South Africa provided that foreign person is registered as a taxpayer in South Africa - the service fees constitute remuneration.
+- the non-resident natural person was physically present in South Africa for a period exceeding 183 days in aggregate during the 12 month period preceding the date on which the service fee is paid - the service is effectively connected with a permanent establishment of that non-resident in South Africa provided that the non-resident is registered as a taxpayer in South Africa - the service fees constitute remuneration.

-The person paying the service fee has a withholding obligation, unless he is in possession of a written declaration confirming that the recipient is either entitled to an exemption or to double taxation relief.
+The person paying the service fee has a withholding obligation, unless he is in possession of a written declaration and undertaking confirming that the recipient is either entitled to an exemption or to double taxation relief and that such person will inform him of any change of circumstances.